“I can live for two months on a good compliment.” — Mark Twain.

 Before you try your own Compliment Circle, consider these impactful themes to feature:

-When we initiated The Compliment Circle at Brand Fuel the first time, I knew we had created something special when an employee came in my office and shut the door behind him.
+When we initiated The Compliment Circle at Brand Fuel for the first time, I knew we had created something special when an employee came into my office and shut the door behind him.
 He shared, with incredible pride and a smile I will never forget, that no one, not even his mom, had ever said those types of wonderful things to him.

 I think Human Resources and Wellness professionals call this type of activity “positive corporate mental health.”
 I just think it’s something that embeds a little needed humanity into the workplace.